-- 7. (1) A local authority may issue a safety certificate in respect of- - (a) an existing stadium or venue as contemplated in section 8;

-- (b) the design of a new stadium or venue, as contemplated in section 9; and - (c) alterations of or extensions to a stadium or venue, as contemplated in section 10. - (2) A local authority may issue a grading certificate as contemplated in section 8(4). - (3) The National Commissioner may issue a high-risk event safety certificate as 20 contemplated in section 11.
+- 7. (1) A local authority may issue a safety certificate in respect of- - (a) an existing stadium or venue as contemplated in section 8; - (b) the design of a new stadium or venue, as contemplated in section 9; and - (c) alterations of or extensions to a stadium or venue, as contemplated in section 10. - (2) A local authority may issue a grading certificate as contemplated in section 8(4). - (3) The National Commissioner may issue a high-risk event safety certificate as contemplated in section 11. - (4) A local authority must, before deciding whether to issue a safety certificate in terms of subsection (1) or (2) in respect of a stadium or venue that is owned by the local authority, consider a written recommendation of an independent registered person.